 World Day of Remembrance for Road Traffic Victims

-The next World Day is on Sunday 19 November 2017
+The next World Day of Remembrance is on Sunday 20th November 2022.

 This day focuses on both the overall scale and the individual devastation caused by road deaths and injuries and the impact upon families and communities around the world.
 Almost 4,000 people are killed and many hundreds of thousands injured on roads throughout the world every day.
 Many more have to cope with bereavement or the effects of injury and thus become part of the huge group of people affected by road carnage.

-World day of Remembrance activities now take place in countries of every continent around the world.
-For more information about international activities visit http://www.worlddayofremembrance.org/ a website developed by Brigitte Chaudhry, Founder of RoadPeace and president of the European Federation of Road Traffic Victims (FEVR).
+For more information about international activities visit www.worlddayofremembrance.org a website developed by Brigitte Chaudhry, Founder of RoadPeace and president of the European Federation of Road Traffic Victims (FEVR).